 The person at the center of this case

-Justice for U.S. Seed Manufacturing Companies (DuPont Pioneer, Monsanto, LG Seeds) — the trail went cold in 2013, but the truth hasn't.
+Justice for Ye, Jian (charged defendant) — the trail went cold in 2013, but the truth hasn't.

 Start here

-What specific inbred corn seed lines were stolen and how were they transported to China?
+What specific inbred corn seed samples or intellectual property were successfully transferred, and can they be traced to Chinese agricultural operations?

-What roles did the four co-conspirators (Li Shaoming, Lin Yong, Wang Hongwei, Wang Lei) play in the conspiracy?
+What were the roles and current whereabouts of the four co-conspirators: Li Shaoming, Lin Yong, Wang Hongwei, and Wang Lei?

-Ye Jian is wanted by the FBI for conspiracy to steal trade secrets from major U.S. seed companies including DuPont Pioneer, Monsanto, and LG Seeds between 2011 and 2012.
-He and four co-conspirators allegedly stole valuable inbred corn seed lines worth an estimated $30-40 million each and transported them to China to benefit a China-based seed company.
-A federal warrant was issued for his arrest on December 17, 2013, and he is considered a significant flight risk who may have fled to China or Argentina.
+Ye, Jian is wanted for his alleged role in a conspiracy to steal valuable corn seed intellectual property from major U.S. agricultural companies including DuPont Pioneer, Monsanto, and LG Seeds between 2011 and 2012.
+The stolen inbred seed lines, worth an estimated $30-40 million each and representing 5-8 years of research, were allegedly transported to China to benefit a China-based seed company.
+Ye, Jian fled the United States after being charged in December 2013 and is believed to have traveled to China or Argentina, making him a significant international flight risk in this trade secrets theft case.

 Try asking